zakuraevs/Flocking-Simulation/README.md

 This program is a Scala implementation of Craig Reynold's "Steering Behaviors For Autonomous Characters" (Reynolds, 1997).

+An SBT packege version of this project is WIP.

 ![Flocking simulation](https://i.imgur.com/pvNSIVA.gif)

 ### Contents of the repository: